PENG DUMPLINGS RESTAURANT & BAR, BASEL

 Team: Markus Stern, Marco Zürn, Andrea Tumova, Marius Mühleisen

-In collaboration with Emma Thomas Landscape, Photography Maris Mezulis © 2020, Scherler Elektroplanung,
+In collaboration with Emma Thomas Landscape, Scherler Elektroplanung,

-Bad & Konzept, Jauslin Stebler Ingénieur & Bauphysik, A+F Brandschutz, 4Spaces
+Bad & Konzept, Jauslin Stebler Ingénieur & Bauphysik, A+F Brandschutz, 4Spaces, Photography Maris Mezulis

-A [ 鵬 ] Peng is a hybrid creature from the chinese mythology and the eponym of the restaurant and bar in Basel.
+A [ 鵬 ] Peng is a hybrid creature in chinese mythology - a bird that transforms from a fish - and is the eponym of the restaurant and bar Peng Dumplings in Basel.

 Dumplings are small chinese dough wrapped fillings, handmade with seasonal ingredients and steamed in bamboo baskets.
-This classical chinese speciality is interpreted by the chef with international and swiss influences.
+This classical chinese speciality is interpreted by the chef Peter Luk from Hongkong with international and swiss influences.

 Peng Basel is itself a hybrid creature.
 The space is split in half by a corridor with dining on the left rendered in white and bar to the right in black thus creating two distinct atmospheres in the same location.
 Automated sliding doors serve as a gate between one and the other world.

 In the backyard, the former bakery was transformed to a manufacture with views to the kitchen.
-A large rooflight attracts people into the depth of the space and a green courtyard offers outdoor seatings under the Ginko tree, surrounded by wild vines and jasmine plants.
-In summer, the vertical sliding windows can be opened for take-away and to the street.
+A large rooflight attracts people into the depth of the space and a green courtyard offers outdoor seating under the Ginko tree, surrounded by wild vines and jasmine plants.
+In summer, the vertical sliding windows can be opened for take-away facing the streetlife in Zwingerstrasse in Basels Gundeli quarter.